MohsinAejazRahman/Libft/README.md

 ---
 # 0️⃣ Integers

 Integers are whole numbers (positive, negative, and zero) stored in memory as binary numbers.
 The C language provides several integer types to optimize memory usage and performance.
-Each type has a fixed size, which determines its range of possible values, this is beacue:
+Each type has a fixed size, which determines its range of possible values.

+This is because:

-- `Memory Efficiency`: Smaller integers (like short) use less memory.
+- `Memory Efficiency`: Smaller integers (like `short`) use less memory.
 - `Performance`: Some processors handle certain sizes faster.
 - `Range Control`: Ensures numbers fit within expected limits.
 - `Hardware Compatibility`: Matches CPU architecture (e.g., 32-bit vs. 64-bit).

+## Integer Representation

 Integers can be either signed or unsigned and have different value ranges.
 Signed integers use the most significant bit (MSB - the leftmost bit) as a sign flag, where 1 indicates a negative number and 0 indicates positive.
 This representation means signed integers have a range of ±2^(n-1), where n is the number of bits.
 In contrast, unsigned integers dedicate all bits to representing magnitude, giving them a range of 0 to +2^n.
-This fundamental difference affects both storage and the range of values each type can hold.

 | Property          | Signed Integers                     | Unsigned Integers                   |
 |-------------------|-------------------------------------|-------------------------------------|